CHT2520/js-build-tools/README.md

 - Stop the Vite server (q+enter)

 The project already contains some React code.
-Have a look in _App.jsx_ and _main.jsx_.
+Have a look at the files _App.jsx_ and _main.jsx_.
 React files use a markup syntax called JSX.
 We use the _.jsx_ filename extension to specify these files contain JSX syntax.

 - Change the `<script>` element in _index.html_ to point to _main.jsx_.